These services are not run by the practice but are available to registered patients of Elm Hayes Surgery.

-They manage a small caseload of patients ensuring their changing needs are met as well as supporting individuals in a less formal way.
+Care Co-ordinators manage a small caseload of patients ensuring their changing needs are met as well as supporting individuals in a less formal way.
 This could be by answering queries, making and managing appointments, providing information and connecting them with other services such as social care and social prescribing.

 They will use PAM (patient activation measures) to support people to understand their level of knowledge, skills and confidence when engaging with their health and wellbeing and help people access courses, peer support and other interventions to improve their health.
-This will be documented using a personalised care support plan (PCSP)
+This will be documented using a personalised care support plan (PCSP).

 They will need to work closely with clinicians, reception teams, social care, community services and social prescribing link workers (SPLW).

 There is some overlap with the role of the Social Prescribing Link Worker but usually care coordinators are more involved in the practicalities of identifying those with need and joining up care whilst SPLW give people the time to focus on what matters to that individual and then connects people with community groups and agencies to build a wider team around the patient.